dywisor/roverlay/doc/rst/usage.rst

 	This will download all packages from the configured remotes.

 depres_console, depres
    Starts an interactive dependency resolution console that supports rule creation/deletion, loading rules from files, writing rules to files and resolving dependencies.

    Meant for **testing only**.

+   More information can be found in the `DepRes Console`_ section.

 ----------------------------
  Providing a package mirror